Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 This simplified my code immensely.
 Nothing in the program would need to track or communicate anything about any particular op-code's requirements.
 The act of an op-code requesting data would automatically set the pointer to the proper location for the next request.

 I broke the op-codes into smaller methods of related functionality.
-There is no technical reason to do this, I did it to keep the code orgainized.
+There is no technical reason to do this, I did it to keep the code organized.
 In a larger project, I might have gone as far as giving each op code its own method.

 Each block shared the same basic format, similar to the final form of the one below.
 ```csharp